Willykman/Challenge-14/README.md

 **Evaluate a New Machine Learning Classifier**

 *Did this new model perform better or worse than the provided baseline model?*
-Yes, this model did better than the provided baseline model.
+Yes, this model did perform better than the provided baseline model.

 *Did this new model perform better or worse than your tuned trading algorithm?*
 This model performed better than the tuned trading algorithm.